Pelvic and Coccyx Pain

 Patients describe pelvic pain as like being in an abyss; it is very dark, deep and depressing but the need for mental clarity to climb out of this is an imperative.
 Our role as therapists is to help in this struggle for recovery.
 I ask my patients why they think we are successful in treating their pelvic and pudendal pain.
 They tell me that Sayer Clinics are incredibly “hands-on”; that we are comprehensive in our musculoskeletal diagnostics; that we ceaselessly re-examine and reappraise the symptoms of joint locking, muscle spasms, asymmetry and range of movement of the pelvis and coccyx; and that we search out and firmly tackle poor health behaviour and bad ergonomics that largely cause the maelstrom of pelvic pain.

 Everybody who suffers from pelvic pain is overwhelmed with diagnostic words: pudendal neuralgia, interstitial cystitis, proctalgia, vulvodynia.
 Let's keep it simple: the pelvis is a basin, served by nerves and blood vessels and moved by muscles with complex stresses shared between joints and ligaments.
 There are only so many things that can cause pain; if it isn’t infection, if it isn't a skin disorder and if it isn't cancer then the chances are that it has a neuro-musculoskeletal basis.
-This means that most pelvic pain can be physically solved and effectively treated.
+This means that a large proportion of pelvic pain can often be physically resolved and effectively treated.

 Michael Durtnall DC MSc (UCL) FRCC (Orth)